zhanglihai/zhanglihai.github.io/_pages/about.md

   - /about.html
 ---

-I started building websites in 2000 on 263.net and 163.com  and writing blogs. many years ago, built blogs by [Wordpress](https://wordpress.com/).
-All blogs deleted,because I forgot to renew hosting service.
-Recently I suddenly occurred to me to write what about life and books and tech and others. so I rebuild the blog by [GitHub pages](https://pages.github.com). to be continued...
+I started building websites in 2000 on platforms like 263.net and 163.com and began writing blogs.
+Many years ago, I used [WordPress](https://wordpress.com/) to create blogs, but all of them were deleted because I forgot to renew the hosting service.
+Recently, it suddenly occurred to me to start writing again—about life, books, technology, and other topics.
+So, I decided to rebuild my blog using [GitHub Pages](https://pages.github.com).
+To be continued...

 Thanks